AYUSH-SE/ApnaCollege-demo/README.md

 # ApnaCollege-demo
-This is My First gut repository
+This is My First git repository